Battlefield Medical Response - BMR

 There is a pass/fail criteria, evaluation will be from practical patient simulations, and hands on activities, and/or a written test.
 Failure criteria could be due to lack of attendance or participation; inability to demonstrate CPR, epinephrine injection, or patient assessment.
 Instructors will give both individual and group feedback as needed throughout the course.
 100% attendance is mandatory.
 WMA International is committed to making reasonable accommodation for any student with special needs.

-This course is traditionally scheduled for three days or 36 hours of instructional and practice time.
+This course is scheduled for four days or 36 hours of instructional and practice time.
 Upon successful completion students will receive certification in Wilderness First Aid and Adult CPR.
 All WMA International certifications are valid for three years.